The written test: Get a better score

 This article, originally published in 2013, has been updated and now includes a firefighter test prep video below.

 Keep in mind that the testing process varies from region to region and the following is generalized information on the written exam that applies to most departments throughout the United States, but not necessarily all.

 After your application has been filed and accepted, the next step in the selection process is usually a written exam.

-[Download a checklist to help keep you on track as you prepare for your firefighter written test.]
+[Complete the form on this page to download a checklist to help keep you on track as you prepare for your firefighter written test.]

 The written exam often consists of 100 to 150 multiple-choice questions.
 The exam is usually divided into several categories and almost always has a time limit.